gregfoletta/Articles/content/post/2022-06-22-geospatial-data-analysis/index.markdown

 ---
-title: Geospatial Data Analysis
+title: Telling a Spatial Story
 author: 'Greg Foletta'
 date: '2022-06-20'
 slug: geospatial_data_analysis
 categories: [R Geospatial Animation]
 ---

-Over the past couple of years I've been focused on writing long form, detailed analyses of "things": packets, betting, bandwidth forecasting.
-This article bucks the trend and is more of a short form, fun article.
+The last few years I've been focused on writing long form articles on this site; analyses of packets, betting, and bandwidth.
+In this article I'm going to buck the trend and write shorter, less in-depth article.

-My friend Jen is currently writing a thesis on migration in Melbourne, Australia during the 1950s, 60s, and 70s.
-Specifically she is looking at their movement within the northern suburbs of Melbourne.

-Jen had census data on percentage of non-English speaking within each suburb during different years, and with a conference coming up wanted to be able to tell a visual story of the movement over the years.
-She reached out to me and I grabbed on to the opportunity to learn to R tools I'd never used before: geospatial data and animations.

-This article is a "making of", documenting the process to get from data to a nice animtation that tells a story.
-There's nothing crazy or even very hard.
-If there's anything I want to show it's just how easy it is - in a few lines of R - to go from raw data to a visualisation that tells a story no table or bar graph could ever tell.
+My friend Jen is currently writing a thesis and had a presentation coming up.
+She reached out and wanted to see if I could help with some data visualisation.
+I jumped at the chance as it forced me to take a look at two topics that I'd not yet taken a look at yet: spatial data and animation.

+This article is a "making of", telling the story of how I helped Jen with this visualisation.

+# What is the Story to Tell?

+Jen's thesis is on post-war migration into the innter-northern suburbs of Melbourne, Australia.
+Using census data from the 50s, 60s, and 70, she wanted to tell the story of this migration, specifically the increase in concentrations on a per suburb basis and how how the migrations fanned out over this time period.

+My thought was that I could take the data Jen has and overlay this on to the actual geography of Melbourne.
+I could then animate the graphic, transitioning between the years in the census.
+The ultimate goal being to clearly visualise the change in migration in a way no bar or line graph could do.

 # Step 1: The Data

-The fist step was to ingest the data.
-Jen provided me Excel files in a human readable format, to which I tidied up manually.
-The *Year* column is the census year, the *Suburb* is the suburb in Melbourne, and the *Percentage* is the percentage of non-English speaking people within that suburb.
+Jen was able to provide me the migration data in *.xlsx* format in a human readable format, to which I manually changed into a tidy format.
+My preference would have been to script this tidying as well for reproducibility, but due to time constraints the manual method was chosen.

+We can see the data below, showing the year of the census, the suburb, and the total number and percentage of the population born overseas.

 ```r
 migrant_data <-